otomay/repomancer/README.md

       - "3000:3000"
     environment:
       - OPENAI_API_KEY=xxx
-      - OPENAI_MODEL=gpt-4o-mini # gpt >4 recommended because of the maximum token length.
       - OPENAI_API_PARAMS= # Optional -> Use to pass additional parameters to the OpenAI API client
-      - EXPOSE_BACKEND=false # Optional -> Use to expose the backend post route (/api/analyze).
-Useful for scripts with loop and schedulling.
       - UVICORN_WORKERS=1 # Optional -> Use to set the concurrency level of the Uvicorn server
 ```